panva/jose/docs/types/type-aliases/JWK.md

 • `optional` **crv?**: `string`

-EC curve or OKP key pair subtype.
+JWK "crv" Parameter: Curve for EC keys or Subtype of Key Pair for OKP keys.

 ***